 FOUR THINGS THAT INTERRUPT THE FLOW OF THE INTERACTION:

 1. NOT WAITING FOR THE CHILD TO RESPOND.
 I will see parents (us included!), getting the gleam in the eye of the child and opening a circle of communication to initiate an interaction with the child only to then jump in with an idea instead of giving the child the time it takes to process the parent’s initiation and then respond.
 Screeeeeech!
 Put on the brakes!
-This is what needs to change.
+Wait longer!

 2. RESPONDING TO THE CHILD’S RESPONSE WITH AN UNRELATED NEW IDEA.
 Similarly, I’ll see parents (us included!) getting a bit of a flow going with the child only to stop it dead in its tracks by initiating a new idea into the play rather than responding with a related response.